 The type of pension you have will usually be clear from the information provided by your pension scheme.
 If you’re unsure, ask your employer or the scheme itself.

 How much do I have to pay into my workplace pension?

-If you’re enrolled in a workplace pension, you must pay in at least 3 per cent of your pre-tax earnings (increasing to 5 per cent from April 2019).
+If you’re enrolled in a workplace pension, you must pay in at least 5 per cent of your pre-tax earnings.
 This percentage is usually calculated from your total wage, including bonuses and commissions, overtime, statutory sick pay and maternity, paternity and adoption pay.
 You can of course pay more than this if you wish, so long as the scheme and your pension allowances permit.

 How much does my employer pay into my pension?

-Your employer must pay a minimum of 2 per cent of your wage into your pension (increasing to 3 per cent from April 2019).
+Your employer must pay a minimum of 3 per cent of your wage into your pension.
 You can usually increase the amount they contribute by increasing your own contributions as well.

 What else do I need to do about my workplace pension?

 Many people don’t realise that they could get a lot more value from their workplace pension.
 Something as simple as changing how your money is invested could give your retirement savings a significant boost, perhaps by tens of thousands of pounds.

 Step 1: Find out how your pension is invested